Soumyabrata/Article-Accent-Recognition/README.md

 *Spectrogram of an English sample.*

-These files are the contributions of the article.
+ ## Code Organization
+ All codes are written in `python3`.

+ ### Data
-For the dataset, I have used audio samples that can be found here : https://www.kaggle.com/rtatman/speech-accent-archive.
+The audio samples can be found here : https://www.kaggle.com/rtatman/speech-accent-archive.
 GitHub doesn't allow me to give you all the spectrogram files generated, so I decided to give you at max 100 of each accent as an example.
-If you need all of it, feel free to use the dataset present on y personal Kaggle profile : https://www.kaggle.com/pberjon/accent-data.
+If you need all of it, feel free to use the dataset of spectrograms present on my personal Kaggle profile : https://www.kaggle.com/pberjon/accent-data.

+### Scripts

 Each Python Notebook gives one contribution of the article (and one model I have used):
-  - accentrecognitionsvm.ipynb : the SVM
+ + `accentrecognitionsvm.ipynb` : the SVM
-  - accentrecognitioncnn2.ipynb : the 2-layer CNN
+ + `accentrecognitioncnn2.ipynb` : the 2-layer CNN
-  - accentrecognitioncnn4.ipynb : the 4-layer CNN
+ + `accentrecognitioncnn4.ipynb` : the 4-layer CNN
-  - datasetcreation.ipynb : a notebook to create the spectrogram samples with the audio samples
+ + `datasetcreation.ipynb` : a notebook to create the spectrogram samples with the audio samples